See and Do

 With so much diversity on the doorstep you will never be at a loss to fill your time from being active, sightseeing or just resting sitting amongst the wildflowers of the meadows, or an early morning start for the cacophony of bird-song or on a clear night marvelling at the myriad of stars.

-If you are a course fishing enthusiast we have seven tiered lakes stocked with Carp, Perch, Roach, Bream and Tench The top lake is wheelchair friendly with fishing platforms for safe access.
+If you are a course fishing enthusiast we have seven tiered lakes stocked with Carp, Perch, Roach, Bream and Tench.
+The top lake is wheelchair friendly with fishing platforms for safe access.
+Bed & Breakfast guests pay no charge.

 Walking